dholab/MHC-II-allele-discovery/README.md

-Pipeline for calling MHC genotypes from high-depth whole exome sequence data
+Nextflow pipeline for discovering new MHC Class II alleles in Rhesus and Cynomolgus Macaques